 I need information about...

-Blood sugar levels can be controlled to a certain extent with proper diet, exercise, and healthy weight maintenance.
-A healthy lifestyle can also help control or lower blood pressure and control blood fats.
-This reduces the risk for heart disease.
+You can control your blood sugar levels to a certain extent with proper diet, exercise, and maintaining a healthy weight.
+A healthy lifestyle can also help control or lower your blood pressure and control blood fats.
+This reduces your risk for heart disease.

-Proper meal planning should include spacing out smaller meals throughout the day to maintain steady blood sugar levels.
+To help maintain steady blood sugar, space smaller meals throughout the day.
 Eating a big meal only once or twice a day can cause extreme high or low blood sugar levels.
-In addition, if the exercise regimen is changed, changes should be made to the diet accordingly, to maintain weight control and to control blood sugar levels.
+Also, if your activity level has changed, you may need to make changes to your diet as well.
+This will help maintain weight control and control blood sugar levels.

-Whether you do or do not have diabetes, following the MyPlate guidelines is beneficial to your health.
-The MyPlate plan can help you eat a variety of foods while encouraging the right amount of calories and fat.
+Whether you do or don't have diabetes, following the MyPlate guidelines is beneficial to your health.
+MyPlate plan can help you eat a variety of foods while encouraging the right amount of calories and fat.
 The USDA and the U.S. Department of Health and Human Services have prepared the following food plate to guide you in selecting foods.